-- 1. Geographic household distribution.
-Derived from the 2001 Census at an output area level and scaled to 2004 using information from the 2004 HCS and 2005 HECA report for Northern Ireland. - 2.
-Fuels used in the NIHE social housing stock.
+- Geographic household distribution.
+Derived from the 2001 Census at an output area level and scaled to 2004 using information from the 2004 HCS and 2005 HECA report for Northern Ireland. - Fuels used in the NIHE social housing stock.
 Derived from the NIHE's 2005 PRAWL database. - 3.
 Fuels used in the private housing stock.
 Derived from the 2001 detailed HCS, scaled to 2004 using information from the 2004 HCS and 2005 HECA report for Northern Ireland. - 4.
 Distribution of Households connected to gas.
 Derived from Phoenix Gas 2005. - 5.
-Fuels used in in Belfast.
-Derived from 2001 Belfast City Council fuel use survey - 6.
-Geographical distribution of Smoke Control Areas.
+Fuels used in Belfast.
+Derived from 2001 Belfast City Council fuel use survey - Geographical distribution of Smoke Control Areas.
 Derived from GIS data provided by DoE Northern Ireland.

-Using these data a detailed estimate of domestic fuel use across Northern Ireland was possible using datasets more appropriate to the timeframe covered by the 2005.
+Using these data a detailed estimate of domestic fuel use across Northern Ireland was possible using datasets more appropriate to the current timeframe.
 Full details of the methodology that was followed for Northern Ireland are available in Pye and Vincent (2003).